Where to put floor lamp in living room?

 Let the Cord Stay Out of Your Route

 Imagine your guest stepping into the living room, getting caught by the floor lamp’s cord, and suddenly there’s an accident.
-It will surely put you in an embarrassing situation and let the guest think of you as having a low sense of humor.
+It will surely put you in an embarrassing situation.

-Better, in this case, is to put the lamp and its cord out of your route.
+Better, in this case, is to put the lamp and its cord out of the way.
 Accidents can occur with your kiddo as well.
 So, make sure you have a clear pathway to take a walk in and out of the room.

 Heavyweight Lamps Should Be Your Priority

 To prevent accidents of lamps toppling over, prioritize having a heavyweight lamp.
-Because there’s a chance that you can strike it over while cleaning.
+There’s a chance that you can strike it over while cleaning.
 Or else, a little movement around can get it to wobble.

 When deciding on a position, you should also take care of a few pointers: cord, type of lighting and floor lamp, and lamp weight, for instance.